Al Jamiatul Ashrafia: About the institution

 The Jamia has 5000 plus students in religious education centers with 256 faculty members and employees.
 Besides them there are more than 6000 boys and girls in various educational institutions of the Jamia.
 The alumni are called ‘Misbahi’ according to its old name ‘Misbahul Uloom’.
 Mohammad Shahid Raza Khan, an alumnus of Al Jamiatul Ashrafia qualified Indian Civil Service Exam in 2019.

 Affiliation

-The degrees of graduation and post graduation of Al Jamiatul Ashrafia are recognized by various universities including Maulana Azad National Urdu University Hyderabad, Jawahar Lal Nehru University (JNU), Jamia Millia Islamia, and Aligarh Muslim University.
+The degrees of graduation and post graduation of Al Jamiatul Ashrafia are recognized by various universities including Maulana Azad National Urdu University in Hyderabad, Jawaharlal Nehru University (JNU), Jamia Millia Islamia, and Aligarh Muslim University.

 Set up of Sunni Board

 In 1992, under the auspices of Al Jamiatul Ashrafia, Mobarakpur, the Jurisprudential Board was set up as a body of Muftis.